ArpadGBondor/Leave-Management/README.md

   - 400 Bad request: {"error": "Bad request: ..."}
   - 401 Unauthorised: {"error": "Unauthorised"}
   - 403 Forbidden: {"error": "Forbidden"}
   - 405 Method not allowed: {"error": "Method not allowed"}
   - 500 Internal Server Error: {"error": "Unknown server error"}

+### /api/approved-leave-change-request (POST)

+- Description:

+  - Copies documents from `approved-leaves` collection to `requests` collection.
+  - This endpoint uses a reusable handler (createMoveOrCopyHandler) to copy and modify a document from one collection to another one.

+- Request:

+  - Method: POST
+  - Headers

+    - Authorization: Bearer token
+      - The token must belong to an authorised user.
+    - Content-Type: application/json

+  - Body:

+    - `id` (string): Document ID in firestore

+    - `updated` (timestamp) field is automatically updated by function

+    - other fields: all passed fields will overwrite the fields of the soudestination document.

+- Response 200 OK:

+  - { "success": true, "doc": { ... stored fields ... } }

+- Error responses:

+  - 400 Bad request: {"error": "Bad request: ..."}
+  - 401 Unauthorised: {"error": "Unauthorised"}
+  - 403 Forbidden: {"error": "Forbidden"}
+  - 404 Not found: {"error": "Not found: ..."}
+  - 405 Method not allowed: {"error": "Method not allowed"}
+  - 500 Internal Server Error: {"error": "Unknown server error"}